 \section{Abstract}

-The moduli space of convex projective structures on a simplicial hyperbolic Coxeter orbifold is either a point or can be identified with the open half line.
-Answering a problem of M. Crampon, we prove that in the latter case, when one goes to $0$ or infinity in the moduli space, the entropy of Hilbert metric tends to $0$.
+The moduli space of convex projective structures on a simplicial hyperbolic Coxeter orbifold is either a point or the real line.
+Answering a question of M. Crampon, we prove that in the latter case, when one goes to infinity in the moduli space, the entropy of the Hilbert metric tends to $0$.